portxchange/developer-documentation/receiving-data/event/event-api.md

 ## Using Event API

 Event API provides the user with 2 endpoints to use, `overview-events` and `relevant-overview-events`.
 The first one returns all the events the user is allowed to see for the provided query parameters.
-The second one provides only event relevant to the portcall's the user's company has contributed events to.
+The second one provides only events relevant to the portcalls the user's company has contributed events to.

 To query data, you have to send a `GET` request to the URL (for 2nd endpoint just replace `overview-events` with `relevant-overview-events` in the url):